jsphweid/browserTranscribe/README.md

 ## TODO
+#### Easy
+ - better color scheme (make it less bootstrapy)

+#### Harder
+ - Find a better way to integrate the time stretch / preserve with [WaveSurfer](wavesurfer-js.org).
+In the current version, I achieved this by making a mess in his library file, which I would like to abstract in the near future.
+ - There are still some clicks with starting and stopping.
+I want to find a better way to fade in / out so that the clicks will disappear.
+And I want to do this by, again, not messing up WaveSurfer's library file.

+#### Hardest
+ - Find any way to optimize the quality when the sound is stretched.
+I've tried tweaking some settings in the SoundTouch library, but they make hardly any difference and pushing them to an extreme crashes the browser.
+Particularly the speeds: 25, 35, and 50.

+ ### Completed
  - ~~Add import audio file, browse, drop.
 More advanced: get mp3 from youtube (legal?)~~
  - ~~Add hotkeys to common functions (advanced restart bar, change speed, scroll left/right, etc.)~~
  - ~~Add hotkey map~~
  - ~~fix bug where restart bar loses the place when zoomed in / out~~
  - ~~add glyphicons to make it look better~~
- - better color scheme (make it less bootstrapy)
- - improve quality for 25, 35, 50 by changing some backend settings when those are selected
  - ~~padding on the bottom~~
- - have no div for wavesurfer on start? (still an issue? https://github.com/katspaugh/wavesurfer.js/issues/899)
- - multicanvas support will fix longer files?
+ - ~~multicanvas support will fix longer files?~~
- - Find a better way to integrate the time stretch / preserve with [WaveSurfer](wavesurfer-js.org).
-In the current version, I achieved this by making a mess in his library file, which I would like to abstract in the near future.
- - There are still some clicks with starting and stopping.
-I want to find a better way to fade in / out so that the clicks will disappear.
-And I want to do this by, again, not messing up WaveSurfer's library file.

 ## Future Direction
 ##### Drum Transcribing